Good fun and good value: free and low-cost ideas for the summer holidays

 Check out your local leisure centre - they usually offer a wide variety of summer courses and activity days for children, from arts and crafts to specific sports, that don't cost much.
 Find your local sports facilities through local.direct.gov.uk.

 Other organisations offer similar activities that are sometimes even cheaper.
-Inspire to Engage (run by Premier Sport, which provides activities in schools) offers six-hour sessions with various sports, or multi-activity sessions, for just £15.00.
+Inspire to Engage is run by Premier Sport and provides activities in schools.
 All offers and prices are highlighted with specific courses, so check out what's available in your area.

-Tesco and the FA have combined forces to offer free football coaching sessions for 5-11 year olds of all abilities this summer.
+Lidl and the FA have combined forces to offer football coaching sessions for 5-11 year olds of all abilities this summer, which are accessible for a small fee.

 • Big screen, small cost